Course Descriptons By Program

 ITE471 - Project Management

-Operations and projects differ in that operations are ongoing while projects are temporary.
-A project, by its very nature, is also unique and requires particular knowledge of how the components combine to form an integrated whole.
-This course will introduce the student to the field of project management and will present an overview of the body of knowledge necessary for successful project management.
-The course will focus on the fundamental principles that cross the boundaries of projects and will demonstrate how project management techniques can be applied to a wide variety of disciplines.
-This course will also introduce the student to computer methods for solving project management problems.
-Prerequisite: ITE 375 (3 crs.)
-Typically Fall.
+Operations and projects differ in that operations are on-going while projects are temporary.
+A project, by itsvery nature, is also unique and requires particular knowledge of how the components combine to form anintegrated whole.
+This course will introduce the student to the field of Project Management and will presentan overview of the body of knowledge necessary for successful Project Management.
+The course will focuson the fundamental principles that cross the boundaries of projects and will demonstrate how ProjectManagement techniques can be applied to a wide variety of disciplines.
+This course will also introduce thestudent to computer methods for solving Project Management problems.

 ITE475 - Computer-Integrated Manufacturing

-Computer-integrated manufacturing is the expansion of computers from the shop floor into the other aspects of the manufacturing enterprise.
+Computer Integrated Manufacturing is the expansion of computers from the shop floor into the other aspects of the manufacturing enterprise.
 All of the data necessary to control the shop process may not be available on the shop floor.
-Such areas as accounting, inventory, shipping and purchasing have data that can influence what happens on the production floor.
-Also, the general concepts of production and inventory control must be considered.
+Such areas as accounting, inventory, shipping, and purchasing have data that can influence what happens on the production floor.
+Also, the general concepts of Production and Inventory Control must be considered.
 This course will bring together all of the individual parts of the organization to show how they can impact what is manufactured and how it is manufactured.
-Two lecture-hours and three laboratory-hours per week.
-Prerequisite: Senior standing (3 hrs.)

 ITE476 - Lean Enterprise